 Cloud telecoms in its simplest form is providing a dial tone using the Internet.
 Think about how you use Skype, Facebook, Messenger, etc. These are great for avoiding call charges for social conversations, but they aren’t suitable for business operations.

-Cloud Telecoms is best generally suited to organisations who:
+Cloud Telecoms is generally best suited to organisations which:

 ‘Who provides it?’

 A provider of Cloud Telecoms is classed as an ‘Internet Telephony Services Provider’ or ‘ITSP’.
 There are a few major ITSP’s and hundreds of minor ones.
 A major ITSP will have ongoing investment in evolving a fully secure and resilient architecture replicated across multiple data centres, whereas a minor ITSP could be operating from a server in their garage.

 Most ITSP propose agreements of three years or more, so choose carefully – think about their financial health, trading longevity and systems they are offering, and always ask for and take references.
 Try to avoid excessively lengthy contracts, because telecoms is the only utility which has experienced a consistent downward trend in costs over the last 10 years.